joannesong/AC-Android/lessons/design-patterns/enums_static_factory_builder/README.md

 ![hard to weild](https://thabto.files.wordpress.com/2013/07/baby-tire.jpg)

 Remember when we were bakers, who used Object-Oriented Programming techniques to bake pies?
-This time, imagine we've move on to a Pizza shop - and we want to make pizza pies with a variety of toppings:
+This time, imagine we've moved on to a Pizza shop - and we want to make pizza pies with a variety of toppings:

 ```java
 public class PizzaClassWithConstructors {